lume/readem/README.md

 Read the !@#$%^& docs!

+Use readem to generate and serve documentation for source files that use jsdoc-style comments.

+Readem uses [dox](https://github.com/tj/dox) for parsing comments, so take a look at that project to get an idea of what types of jsdoc/custom features are supported.
+Visit [usejsdoc.org](http://usejsdoc.org/) to learn jsdoc syntax and tags.

 Usage
 -----

-Use readem to generate and serve docs for source files that uses jsdoc-style doc comments.
-Readem uses [dox](https://github.com/tj/dox) for parsing comments, so take a look at that project to get an idea of what types of comment features are supported.
-Also see [usejsdoc.org](http://usejsdoc.org/) for basic jsdoc syntax and tags.

 install readem globally.